jovanjoto/jovanjoto/README.md

 🌱 I’m currently learning Computer Science as a final year student <br/>
 👯 I’m looking to collaborate on with anybody for projects that are interesting! <br/>
 📫 How to reach me: jovan_n@mail.com or discord @jovvv <br/>
-⚡ Fun fact : I wasn't sure whether I will fit into Computer Science when I entered Uni.
-2 Years later, I'm in love with it <br/>
+⚡ Fun fact : I wasn't sure whether I will fit into Computer Science when I entered University.
+Few years later, I'm in love with it and have no regret! <br/>
 🔭 I’m currently working on Projects that I have
 <!--
 **jovanjoto/jovanjoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.